pseeboeck/ANGUS-AnomalyGuidedSegmentation/README.md

 # Anomaly guided segmentation: Introducing semantic context for lesion segmentation in retinal OCT using weak context supervision from anomaly detection

 This is the github repository for the **anomaly guided segmentation (ANGUS)** approach.
 First anomaly-maps are created with a separate anomaly-detection model.
 Second, these binary anomaly-maps are added as an extra class for training the segmentation model.
 This provides additional semantic context without requiring extra manual labels.
-The work was accepted at the Medical Image Analysis Journal: [Paper](https://www.sciencedirect.com/science/article/pii/S136184152400029X)
+The work was accepted at the Medical Image Analysis Journal: [Paper](https://www.sciencedirect.com/science/article/pii/S136184152400029X) [^3]

+[^3]: Seeböck, P., Orlando, J. I., Michl, M., Mai, J., Erfurth, U. S., & Bogunović, H. "Anomaly guided segmentation: Introducing semantic context for lesion segmentation in retinal OCT using weak context supervision from anomaly detection".
+Medical Image Analysis.
+2024.

 ## Content

-This repository contains the **anomaly maps** for the [RETOUCH challenge dataset](https://retouch.grand-challenge.org/)[^1] created by [WeakAND](https://ieeexplore.ieee.org/abstract/document/8727461)[^2] which were used as training targets for the ANGUS approach.
+This repository contains the **anomaly maps** for the [RETOUCH challenge dataset](https://retouch.grand-challenge.org/) [^1] created by [WeakAND](https://ieeexplore.ieee.org/abstract/document/8727461) [^2] which were used as training targets for the ANGUS approach.

 [^1]: https://retouch.grand-challenge.org/
 [^2]: Seeböck, Philipp, et al. "Exploiting epistemic uncertainty of anatomy segmentation for anomaly detection in retinal OCT."
 IEEE transactions on medical imaging 39.1 (2019): 87-98.